aashish-aadarsh/android-skeleton-helper/README.md

        ii.
 Modify `version.properties` with desired value.
        iii.
 Create the `json` file for which entities has to be generated.

-4. Open command prompt and change directory where jar file is present and execute bellow command.
+4. Open command prompt and change directory where jar file is present and execute below command.
          `java -jar AndroidSkeletonHelper`

     Make sure jar and properties directory are present in same directory.